Erudika/erudika.github.io/source/_posts/Para-Web-Console-the-admin-UI-for-your-backend.md

 your app and server.
 On the left there is a list of object types.
 These include both core types defined in Java classes and user-defined types created through the API.
 To create a custom type from the console, go to the "Edit App view" and edit the `Datatypes` field by adding your own type, then refresh the page and it will appear on the left.
-Also you can edit the resource permissions for your app
+Also you can edit the resource permissions for your app.

 ![](/assets/img/pwc1_p1.png)